-A FICO score is a review of your years of credit history based on an instrument developed by Fair Isaac and Company.
-The score ranges from 300 to 850, with most people normally having a score of 600.
-In recent years, however, some borrowers have seen their score drop by hundreds of points after loss of employment, charged off credit card accounts, or credit card accounts closed by the lender due to inactivity.
-Some of the pieces in determining your FICO score include:
+A FICO score is a collection of your years of credit history based on a model developed by Fair Isaac and Company.
+Most people usually have a score of 650, but scores are tiered from 300 to 850.
+Since we've experienced an economic downturn, however, some borrowers have seen their score drop dramatically because of unemployment, delinquent credit card accounts, or credit card accounts closed by the lender due to inactivity.
+Some of the factors in calculating your FICO score include:

 - Credit to Debt Ratio — How much do you owe versus how much credit you have available?

 - Credit Inquiries — Do you have too many open accounts?

 - Types of Credit — Do you have a healthy mix of loans and credit cards?